 Known for its delicious desserts, the Mandarin Oriental Taipei team has infused Taiwanese elements into this delightful dessert platter.
 Marvel at the luxurious grey lacquer shell pattern platter consisting of 8 small dishes and a cup in both gold and platinum.
 The sweet bites presented inside the platinum dishes include chocolate sandwich, oolong tea chocolate, almond cookies and black vinegar jelly.
 Served in gold dishes are fruit sweets, chocolate truffle and parfait with the centerpiece strawberry placed in a gold cup.
 Which dessert should you start with?
 May we suggest starting from any side and finishing at the center.
 Delicate or rich, sour or sweet, taste them all in this opulent finale of this extraordinary feast.

-Desmond Chang Founder and Creative Director
+Desmond Chang Founder and Head of Creative Resources

 Desmond Chang is an entrepreneur and above all, a passionate gourmet.
-In 1993, he took over the running of Concord Ceramics under the Inhesion Group, and in a short span of a few years grew it into becoming the largest ceramics decal company in the world.
+In 1993, he took over the running of Concord Ceramics under the Inhesion Group, and in a short span of a few years grew it into the largest ceramics decal company in the world.